-NEW YORK -- Independent BP station owners and distributors who have weathered boycotts, protests and angry customers are counting on BP to rehabilitate its image, but do not expect fast relief from the sales hit they've endured, according to a report by The New York Times.
+Independent BP station owners and distributors that have weathered boycotts, protests and angry customers are counting on BP to rehabilitate its image, but do not expect fast relief from the sales hit they've endured, according to published reports.

-"You don't have a problem like this and have it go away overnight," Tom Bower, who owns some 30 BP convenience stores in Georgia and supplies BP-branded gasoline to others in the state, told the newspaper.
+"You don't have a problem like this and have it go away overnight," Tom Bower, who owns some 30 BP convenience stores in Georgia and supplies BP-branded gasoline to others in the state, said in reports.
 "It's going to take a lot of work, but hopefully they'll persevere."

 "It peaked in late June, in terms of the damage and the backlash," he said.
 "Most of the people are coming back."

-Jayendra Patel, operator of a BP-branded convenience store, the Umatilla Quick Stop, in Florida said his sales are down nearly 50 percent in the wake of the oil spill.
+Jayendra Patel, operator of a BP-branded convenience store, the Umatilla Quick Stop, in Florida said in reports his sales are down nearly 50 percent in the wake of the oil spill.

 "They've gone somewhere else.
 I can do nothing," Patel said.
 "We put signs out saying we are part of the community, that we have nothing to do directly with BP.
 It still doesn't help."

-The drop in gasoline sales badly eroded traffic into his store, where he makes all of his profits, he said.
+The drop in gasoline sales badly eroded traffic into his store, he said.
 He dropped prices, even on cigarettes and beer.
 "We make nothing on the gasoline, but it brings in the people," he said.

 Some retailers and distributors have called on BP to convert its stations back to the popular Amoco brand, which it displaced after a takeover in 1998.
-"We have no intention to switch brands," Dean told the newspaper.
+"We have no intention to switch brands," BP spokesman Scott Dean said in published reports.
 "The BP brand is here to stay."